 d.
 The SAPCO authority may be delegated to a subordinate official.
 Such a delegation will identify, by name and position title, the subordinate official and the specific authority that is being delegated.
 Any further delegation of authority must be approved by the SAPCO and must also identify, by name and position title, the subordinate official.

-A.2 Reforming Processes Related to Suitability for Government Employment, Fitness for Contractor Employees, and Eligibility for Access to Classified National Security Information, Exec.
-Order No. 13,467 (2008).
+Reforming Processes Related to Suitability for Government Employment, Fitness for Contractor Employees, and Eligibility for Access to Classified National Security Information, EO 13467 (2008).

 NASA Procedural Requirement 1600.1, Security Program Procedural Requirements.